gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Help me!"
 Gumption yelled at Able,
 sprinting into the clearing.
-He kicked the blocks away from its rear wheels, put his shoulder against the backboard, and pushed.
+He kicked the blocks away from the wagon's rear wheels, put his shoulder against the backboard, and pushed.